pperennezzelus/ece-webtech-2023-fall-gr03-02/README.md

-# ece-webtech-2023-fall-gr03-02
+# LAB 2
-This is the repository of **Paul PERENNEZ-ZELUS, Hugo BENEDIT and Sébastien TRAN** for webtech courses.
+This is the lab 2 of our repositories.

 ## Getting Started
-After clonning this repository, go in the lab folder that you want to use and follow the lab README.md file!
+After clonning this repository, type "npm start" to get started!
+You can now go on http://localhost:8080/ and explore the features.

+### Lab Progress
+Everything works just fine.